-CNRS-Laboratoire de Physique Théorique de l'Ecole Normale Supérieure, 24 rue Lhomond, 75005 Paris, France
+CNRS-Laboratoire de Physique Théorique de l'Ecole Normale Supérieure, 24 rue Lhomond, 75005 Paris, France (Received 27 February 2013; published 6 August 2013)

-Slowly driven elastic interfaces, such as domain walls in dirty magnets, contact lines wetting a nonhomogenous substrate, or cracks in brittle disordered material proceed via intermittent motion, called avalanches.
+Slowly driven elastic interfaces, such as domain walls in dirty magnets, contact lines wetting a nonhomogeneous substrate, or cracks in brittle disordered material proceed via intermittent motion, called avalanches.
 Here we develop a field-theoretic treatment to calculate, from first principles, the space-time statistics of instantaneous velocities within an avalanche.
-For elastic interfaces at (or above) their (internal) upper critical dimension $d \ge d{\rm uc}$ ($d{\rm uc} = 2, 4$ respectively for long-ranged and short-ranged elasticity) we show that the field theory for the center of mass reduces to the motion of a point particle in a random-force landscape, which is itself a random walk (ABBM model).
+For elastic interfaces at (or above) their (internal) upper critical dimension $d \ge d{uc}$ $(d{uc} = 2, 4 \text{ respectively for long-ranged and short-ranged elasticity})$ we show that the field theory for the center of mass reduces to the motion of a point particle in a random-force landscape, which is itself a random walk [Alessandro, Beatrice, Bertotti, and Montorsi (ABBM) model].
 Furthermore, the full spatial dependence of the velocity correlations is described by the Brownian-force model (BFM) where each point of the interface sees an independent Brownian-force landscape.
-Both ABBM and BFM can be solved exactly in any dimension d (for monotonous driving) by summing tree graphs, equivalent to solving a (non-linear) instanton equation.
+Both ABBM and BFM can be solved exactly in any dimension d(for monotonous driving) by summing tree graphs, equivalent to solving a (nonlinear) instanton equation.
 We focus on the limit of slow uniform driving.
 This tree approximation is the mean-field theory (MFT) for realistic interfaces in short-ranged disorder, up to the renormalization of two parameters at $d = d{uc}$.
 We calculate a number of observables of direct experimental interest: Both for the center of mass, and for a given Fourier mode q, we obtain various correlations and probability distribution functions (PDF's) of the velocity inside an avalanche, as well as the avalanche shape and its fluctuations (second shape).
-Within MFT we find that velocity correlations at non-zero q are asymmetric under time reversal.
-Next we calculate, beyond MFT, i.e. including loop corrections, the 1-time PDF of the center-of-mass velocity \dot{u} for dimension $d < d{uc}$.
-The singularity at small velocity $\mathcal{P}(\dot{u}) \sim 1/\dot{u}^{a}$ is substantially reduced from a = 1 (MFT) to $a = 1 - \frac{2}{9}(4-d) + \dots$ (short-ranged elasticity) and $a = 1 - \frac{4}{9}(2 - d) + \dots$ (long-ranged elasticity).
+Within MFT we find that velocity correlations at nonzero q are asymmetric under time reversal.
+Next we calculate, beyond MFT, i.e., including loop corrections, the one-time PDF of the center-of-mass velocity \dot{u} for dimension $d < d{uc}$.
+The singularity at small velocity $\mathcal{P}(\dot{u}) \sim 1/\dot{u}^{a}$ is substantially reduced from a = 1 (MFT) to $a = 1 - \frac{2}{9}(4 - d) + \dots$ (short-ranged elasticity) and $a = 1 - \frac{4}{6}(2 - d) + \dots$ (long-ranged elasticity).
 We show how the dynamical theory recovers the avalanche-size distribution, and how the instanton relates to the response to an infinitesimal step in the force.